 Rat Care and Considerations

 As is outlined in our rules, judge guidelines, and tube specifications, the Barn Hunt Association puts a great deal of emphasis proper rat care.
-We do not allow rats to be harmed and are very particular about ventilation, rest breaks, etc. I am copying our rat care segment of the rules below.
+We do not allow rats to be harmed and are very particular about ventilation, rest breaks, etc. Many of the rats used in Barn Hunt are personal pets and seem to actually enjoy their interaction with the dogs.
+I am copying our rat care segment of the rules below.

 Rat Care and Safety